sebw/Automate-AAP2/README.md

 - create an inventory containing one RHEL machine
 - create SSH credentials to manage your RHEL machine (password is stored in vault under `root_password`)
 - create three jobs
-- create a workflow including those jobs with a decision tree (success/fail)
+- create a workflow including those jobs with a decision tree (success/fail) and an approval required to run remediation if previous job failed
-- launch the workflow
+- launch the workflow twice: simulate a fully working workflow and simulate a workflow that fails and require approval to run remediation
 - launch an individual job

 Now that you are doing infrastructure as code, in case of disaster, you might not even need to restore any backup.
 You just need to re-run those playbooks to rebuild your infrastructure!